 I earned my undergraduate degree in Art Education at Armstrong Atlantic State University with a concentration in darkroom photography.
 I followed that up with a Master’s Degree in Photography from Georgia Southern University.
 It was during graduate school that the digital revolution began to create a paradigm shift in the photographic world.
 Thus, I started graduate school in the traditional darkroom and finished it in the digital darkroom.
 I have taught darkroom and digital photography at both of my alma maters in Georgia and for Amarillo College in Texas.

 I have spent a number of years photographing the American West, especially in an area known as the Four Corners, where the dramatic topography speaks to my soul.
 I have a special interest in slot canyons, which for me often have the sense of being in a cathedral.
-I am involved with an ongoing series - a 4 volume Civil War book series with co-authors Barry Sheehy and Vaughnette Goode-Walker.
+I am also involved with an ongoing series - a 4 volume Civil War book series with co-authors Barry Sheehy and Vaughnette Goode-Walker.
 I know the Savannah, Georgia area like the back of my hand and have spent many wonderful hours photographing the architecture of what many think of as America's most haunted city.
-I have also done extensive photographic work in the Texas where the skies are true blue, the windmills are plentiful and it has been said of the panhandle landscape,
+I have done extensive photographic work in the Texas area where the skies are true blue, the windmills are plentiful and it has been said of the panhandle landscape,

 "it's so flat you can see your dog run for three days as long as it's not brown."